X01XX/forth-memory-management/README.md

                               \ Similar calculations of other pairs, exhibiting the same difference, can be intersected for finer understanding.
                               \ The results are better with adjacent pairs, points on a "logical edge".
                               \ The results are even better with multiple adjacencies, like (~A + ~B) & (~A + ~C), a "logical corner".
-                              \ In the results of these calculations, regions completely overlapped by other regions are important only as placeholders.
+                              \ In the results, regions not completely overlapped by other regions are <i>defining</i> regions, others are placeholders.
                               \ The Region is a struct.

   gforth example3.fs -e bye   \ Shows lists of lists of regions.